mikkolehtisalo/brassfork/README.md

 Network names
 -------------

 Network names are useful for partitioning data in Gephi.
 Create a valid JSON file containing information about your known networks.
-Take a look at *example.json*:
+Take a look at *example.json* for example:

 ```json
 [